Where to Stay in Iceland – Best Hotels for all Budgets

 Iceland can be pricey but there are ways to travel for all budget types.
 Whether you like the city or the countryside, prefer luxury or just need somewhere more simple to sleep at night there is a wide range of options to choose from!

 Hotel Ranga is about 1 ½ hour from Reykjavik this is an option in Southern Iceland for those who are looking to spend more time in nature.

 If you’re visiting to stargaze, see the Northern lights or spend time doing outdoor activities this is the place for you.
 With the best of both worlds, you have access to the beautiful outdoors without having to rough-it.

 Renowned for their stargazing they actually have a mini observatory on site!
 Only 150 meters from the hotel you can enjoy spectacular views from their telescopes.

 Hotel Budir in Ólafsvík

-This 5 star option lies about 2 ½ hours north of Reykjavik in the beautiful coastal countryside.
-All rooms have a lovely view whether it’s of the ocean, mountains, glacier or lava field.
+This 5-star option lies about 2 ½ hours north of Reykjavik in the beautiful coastal countryside.
+All rooms have a lovely view of whether it’s of the ocean, mountains, glacier or lava field.

 Tower Suites Reykjavik

 The most lux option for staying in Reykjavik!
 Known to house celebrities on vacation and have some of the best views from their high levels rooms this is the perfect option if you like to stay in luxury on your travels.